drmirror/grouping/README.md

 D/H/L           0.400      0.400      0.600      0.800      0.800
 ```

 Now we have a group of Dewey, Huey and Louie (D/H/L), everybody else is still separate.
-The following iterations first group Donald and Daisy, then put them into a group with Huey, Louie and Duey.
+The following iterations first group Donald and Daisy, then put them into a group with Huey, Louie and Dewey.

 ```
               Scrooge     Mickey     Minnie      D/H/L